quyuan01/pdf-extract-bench/README.md

 ```

 # Contact
-For any questions about the dataset, please contact the authors by sending an email to quyuan(quyuan@pjlab.org.cn).
+For any questions about the dataset, please contact the authors by wechat.